Report WritingAutomationPentesting

 Remediation tables can be generated from finding categories.
 An SQL injection finding always needs parameterized queries.
 An outdated SSL/TLS configuration always needs the same fix guidance.
 These can be templated and populated automatically.

 Report structure and formatting takes zero skill and the most time.
-Page numbering, table of contents, finding tables, appendices — all mechanical.
+Page numbering, table of contents, finding tables, appendices - all mechanical.
+Check our list of the best pentest reporting tools to see which ones handle this well.

 How to Set Up a Faster Workflow